TAbdiukov/PPSSPP-patches/guides/Sims2The_Teleport_anywhere.md

 ![art3](./img/Sims2The/art3.PNG)

-*Let's go to the now-inaccessible garade, because why not?*
+*Let's go to the now-inaccessible garage, because why not?*

 ### Step 4: Walk away, and back to the TP point